FOR-TIMI/FOR-TIMI/README.md

 - 📫 How to reach me: femiladiranerife24@gmail.com
 - 💜 I enjoy creating delightful experiences for all stakeholders and playing the piano 🎹

+Read about what else i'm up to on [my site](https://for-timi.github.io/My-Portfolio/)